 Most of the time, you do not need to specify a project when performing actions in Cloud Storage; however you should include either the project ID or the project number in the following cases:

-When using Cloud Storage with the GCP Console, you're automatically associated with a project.
-You can change projects by using the drop-down menu at the top of the GCP Console window.
+When using Cloud Storage with the Google Cloud console, you're automatically associated with a project.
+You can change projects by using the drop-down menu at the top of the Google Cloud console window.

 When first accessing a bucket that has enabled Requester Pays, you're prompted to select a project to bill requests to.
 You can subsequently change the billing project by using the Change project button located above the list of objects in the bucket.

--uflag, along with a project ID, to indicate the project to charge for bucket access.
+-uflag, along with a project identifier, to indicate the project to charge for bucket access.
 This is required when accessing a bucket that has enabled Requester Pays and is optional otherwise.

-To indicate a project to charge for bucket access, use the 'userProject' query paratemer, along with a project ID, as in the following example:
+To indicate a project to charge for bucket access, use the 'userProject' query paratemer, along with a project identifier, as in the following example:

 This query parameter is required when accessing a bucket that has enabled Requester Pays and is optional otherwise.

-The header is optional for other XML API requests or if you have set a default project for interoperable access.
+The header is optional for other XML API requests.

 To indicate a project to charge for bucket access, use the 'x-goog-user-project' header, along with a project ID, as in the following example: